Doo Dah Parade: Contemporary Doo Dah

-The Pasadena Doo Dah Parade today features absurd and unique participants such as the BBQ & Hibachi Marching Grill Team, the Shopping Cart Drill Team, the Bastard Sons of Lee Marvin, the Men of Leisure Synchronized Nap Team, The Marching Lumberjacks, The Army of Toy Soldiers, Claude Rains & the 20-Man Memorial Invisible Man Marching Drill Team, Uncle Fester, Count Smokula, The Radioactive Chicken Heads and the Committee for the Right to Bear Arms, a group that marches in precise formations while carrying mannequin arms.
+The Pasadena Doo Dah Parade features absurd and unique participants such as the BBQ & Hibachi Marching Grill Team, the Shopping Cart Drill Team, the Bastard Sons of Lee Marvin, the Men of Leisure Synchronized Nap Team, The Marching Lumberjacks, The Army of Toy Soldiers, Claude Rains & the 20-Man Memorial Invisible Man Marching Drill Team, Uncle Fester, Count Smokula, The Radioactive Chicken Heads and the Committee for the Right to Bear Arms, a group that marches in precise formations while carrying mannequin arms.
 Snotty Scotty and the Hankies is still the official band (even though Scotty died early).
 Many groups participate in the Doo Dah Parade as a fundraising effort for various charities.
 In 2010 the parade was moved to May 1, and also moved from Old Pasadena to East Pasadena.
 This Parade has spawned many others like it.

 In August 2012, the Pasadena Museum of History opened an exhibit entitled, "What a Long, Strange Trip It's Been: 35 Years of the Pasadena Doo Dah Parade", containing donated items and photographs from the past 35 years of the parade and including a recreation of part of the original Chromo's bar.
 Over 400 people attended the opening reception, many in costume.
 In 2016, Route 66 Magazine ran a story on the Doo Dah parade.

 In mid-July 2020, officials cited the COVID-19 pandemic as grounds for cancellation.
 Like the Rose Parade, which was postponed to 2022, the 43rd Doo Dah Parade was deferred to later that year, as 2021 was also called off.
+The parade was held again on November 19, 2023 in Old Pasadena.

+In 2025, the Light Bringer Project (the non-profit organization behind the event) postponed Pasadena's Doo Dah Parade until 2026, due to the thousands of locals displaced by the Eaton wildfires and unsteady funding.